SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/connect-to-api-secured-with-aad.md

 This article discusses the different approaches and describes the step-by-step process of building and connecting to an API secured with Azure AD.

 > [!IMPORTANT]
-> When connecting to Azure AD-secured APIs, we recommend that you use the **GraphHttpClient** or **AadHttpClient** classes.
-These are new capabilities that are currently in preview and planned to be generally released during spring 2018.
-For more information about recommended models, see [Use the MSGraphClient to connect to Microsoft Graph](../../use-msgraph.md).
+> When connecting to Azure AD-secured APIs, we recommend that you use the **MSGraphClient** and **AadHttpClient** classes, which are now generally available.
+For more information about the recommended models, see [Connect to Azure AD-secured APIs in SharePoint Framework solutions](../../use-aadhttpclient.md) and [Use the MSGraphClient to connect to Microsoft Graph](../../use-msgraph.md).

 ## Secure an API with Azure AD